 I. Customer Knowledge

 This helps us answer: Are we talking to the right people?
 Does this speak to their needs authentically?

 Every marketing communications program needs a foundation of customer knowledge to be impactful.
 We always recommend going beyond surface-level persona work (“millennials” or “C-Suite” is not going to be helpful) and aim for a deep understanding of both the rational and emotional needs of top customers.
 What are their problems and worries on a day-to-day basis?
 What are they afraid of?
 What do they hear from their peers or boss?
 What do they hope for their future?

 Limit yourself to your three most important customers: those who are critical to your success and will be impacted the most by your product or service.
 This allows your team to hold these people in their minds and align their plans, words, and angles with what customers really care about and need.
 We call this wearing our “customer goggles.”

 You can create useful personas on any budget.
-Check out our guide and downloadable template to create personas that meet your needs and resources.
+Learn more with our B2B persona guide and use the template below to create personas that meet your needs and resources.

 II.
 Market Perspective